palkan/active_event_store/README.md

 end
 ```

-Subscribers could be any callable Ruby objects that accept a single argument (event) as its input.
+Subscribers could be any callable Ruby objects that accept a single argument (event) as its input or classes that inherit from `Class` and have `#call` as an instance method.

 We suggest putting subscribers to the `app/subscribers` folder using the following convention: `app/subscribers/on_<event_type>/<subscriber.rb>`, e.g. `app/subscribers/on_profile_created/create_chat_user.rb`.

 **NOTE:** Active Job must be loaded to use async subscribers (i.e., `require "active_job/railtie"` or `require "rails/all"` in your `config/application.rb`).

+**NOTE:** Subscribers that inherit from `Class` and implement `call` as a class method will not be instantiated.

 ### Testing